FrancesCoronel/personal-website-v3/_posts/2015-07-25-fullstack-academy-week-6-review-week.md

 ---
 title: "Fullstack Academy - Week 6 & Review Week 🃏"
 date: 2015-07-25
 excerpt: "July 13th to July 17th.
 There are 52 days of Fullstack Academy.
 These are days 29 through 33 (Week 6).
-There’s also review week, which is from July 20th to July 24.
+There's also review week, which is from July 20th to July 24.
 Review week doesn't count as Fullstack Academy. ❤️"
 header:
     image: https://fvcproductions.files.wordpress.com/2015/07/banners-0013.jpg
 tags: